Jazz Chisholm Player Props: Marlins vs. Cubs

 Jazz Chisholm At The Plate

-- Chisholm is batting .232 with a double, a triple, five home runs and seven walks.
+- Chisholm is batting .252 with two doubles, a triple, five home runs and seven walks.

-- Chisholm enters this game on a four-game hitting streak.
-During his last outings, he's hitting .300 with two homers.
+- Chisholm is batting .429 with two homers during his last outings and is on a five-game hitting streak.

-- In 69.2% of his 26 games this season, Chisholm has picked up at least one hit.
-He's also had five multi-hit games.

-- In nine games this season, Chisholm has picked up an RBI, with more than one RBI once.
+- In 10 games this season (37.0%), Chisholm has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run nine times this year (34.6%), including one multi-run game.
+- He has scored at least one run 10 times this season (37.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.